freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 you have re-installed the Tails auto-configuration on all of the Tails devices, move on to the **Finishing up** section below.

-Finishing up
+Finishing Up
 ------------

 .. _verify-post-upgrade:

-Verify all devices are working
+Verify All Devices Are Working
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Shut down each Tails USB on the airgapped computer and move it to the computer